11 Examples of How AI is Used in Business in 2026

 6. Human resources

-Leveraging AI throughout the employee life cycle — including for sourcing and recruiting candidates, onboarding, managing employee records, and developing existing team members — can help human resource teams drive efficiencies and keep talent engaged.
+AI tools can be used by businesses throughout the employee life cycle.
+This includes sourcing and recruiting candidates, onboarding, managing employee records, and developing existing team members.
+Using recruiting tools with AI helps human resource teams drive efficiencies and keep talent engaged.

-Some of the many applications AI in human resources include:
+Some of the many applications of using AI in business for human resources include:

 7. Cybersecurity